 No matter where you are going, what to pack can be divided into two categories: food and trip specific essentials.

 Unless you want to waste a lot of time and money, packing food is a MUST on every road trip.
 These tips will help prevent weight gain while traveling as well.
-Of course you want to eat some meals out, but you will still need items for breakfast, snacks and lunch.
+Of course, you want to eat some meals out, but you will still need items for breakfast, snacks and lunch.
 A large cooler with wheels and a pull handle is a necessity.
 Also a small cooler bag to use for day trips is great.

 When sightseeing, snacks can either make or break your day.
 If you are anything like me, you will try to cram as much into your vacation as possible.
 Often lunch interferes with tour schedules, shows, etc. Either you are left starving or you waste a chunk of your day trying to have lunch.
 On action packed days, snacks will save you.
 If you keep some protein bars or nuts with you, these will hold you over until you have time for a meal.

 Feel free to skip lunch if you have protein filled snacks.
 Then, late afternoon when you are ready to relax you can stop somewhere for a drink and an appetizer.
 If you plan to be driving during lunchtime pack some sandwiches to eat in the car.
 Sandwiches are also a good option for a day at the beach or park.
 We always start a road trip with some deli meat and other sandwich fixings.
 In addition we freeze extra deli meats, cheeses, bread, and bottled waters ahead of time to double as ice packs for our cooler.
+This maximizes cooler space as well.

 Dinner has options.
 If you are staying late at the beach or had a long day out you may choose to have a sandwich or a premade salad.
 If you are staying in a condo or cottage with a full kitchen, you may choose to pick up food at a local market and cook your meal.